SallyDJiang/PyCross/README.md

 Have FUN!

 ## Using Demo.py
 Please Demo.py if you wish to preview what your image will look like in the game or to create an answer sheet for your image.
-Some images, particularlly images of larger size or of more detail may not look good as a game.
+Some images, particularly images of larger size or of more detail may not look good as a game.
 Use Demo.py to check out how the game will look.
 To run, you will need streamlit:
 ```
 streamlit run Demo.py
 ```